slevithan/oniguruma-parser/src/optimizer/README.md

 # Optimizer module: `oniguruma-parser/optimizer`

 The optimizer transforms [Oniguruma](https://github.com/kkos/oniguruma) patterns into optimized versions of themselves.
 This optimization includes both minification and performance improvements.
-Optimized regexes always match exactly the same strings and include exactly the same subpattern matches.
+Optimized regexes always match exactly the same strings with the same subpattern matches.

 > [!NOTE]
 > Oniguruma is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, etc.), and many other tools.